 Wood Turtles have a very strong connection to their home territories so it was important to bring her back to where she was found, despite the nearby road hazard.
 Putting her anywhere else would have likely resulted in her crossing many more roads in an attempt to get back home.
 Seventeen days after her traumatic injury, Miranda (named for the caring person who rescued her from the road) was brought back to the stream she came from and released into the wild.
-Before releasing her I attached a radio transmitter to her shell, which will allow me to keep tabs on the progress of her recovery, which may take up to two or three years.
+Before releasing her I attached a radio transmitter to her shell so I can keep tabs on the progress of her recovery, which may take up to two or three years.

 There is a saying originally about dogs I think applies very nicely here.
 “Saving one [turtle] will not change the world, but surely for that one [turtle], the world will change forever”, but in this case, the benefits may extend well beyond this individual turtle.
 Despite her old age, she has the potential to live (and lay eggs) for several more decades, so her loss would have been a pretty big hit for the very small population she came from.
 The longevity of adults is absolutely critical to the viability of Wood Turtle populations, so her recovery may leave a lasting impact on the population from which she came.

-Since her release, I have checked up on her one time to make sure she got her bearings and am pleased to report that I found her foraging in a patch of ferns on the opposite side of the river from where she was released, which is very promising.
+Since her release, I have checked up on her several times to make sure she got her bearings and am pleased to report that I last saw her foraging in a patch of ferns on the opposite side of the river from where she was released, which is very promising.
 Interested in how she does?
 Stay tuned for updates, which will be posted via Facebook and Twitter @OrianneSociety with the hashtag, #MirandaTheTurtle